dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ### Automatic clustering

+Automatic clustering is [enabled by default in Snowflake today](https://docs.snowflake.com/en/user-guide/tables-clustering-manual.html), no action is needed to make use of it.
+Though there is an `automatic_clustering` config, it has no effect except for accounts with (deprecated) manual clustering enabled.

-Automatic clustering is a preview feature in Snowflake (at the time of this writing) and as such, some accounts may have it turned on while others may not.
-You can use the `automatic_clustering` config to control whether or not automatic clustering is enabled for dbt models.
+If [manual clustering is still enabled for your account](https://docs.snowflake.com/en/user-guide/tables-clustering-manual.html), you can use the `automatic_clustering` config to control whether or not automatic clustering is enabled for dbt models.
 When `automatic_clustering` is set to `true`, dbt will run an `alter table <table name> resume recluster` query after building the target table.
-This configuration is only required for Snowflake accounts which do not have automatic clustering enabled.
-For more information, consult the [Snowflake documentation on Manual Reclustering](https://docs.snowflake.net/manuals/user-guide/tables-clustering-manual.html#switching-from-manual-reclustering-to-automatic-clustering).

 The `automatic_clustering` config can be specified in the `dbt_project.yml` file, or in a model `config()` block.